sailscastshq/docs.sailscasts.com/docs/pellicule/what-is-pellicule.md

 ### Why Vue?

-If you already know Vue, Pellicule feels natural:
+If you already know Vue, the programming model stays familiar:

 - **Single-file components** — Template, script, and styles in one file
 - **Reactive props** — Frame updates trigger efficient re-renders
 - **Vue ecosystem** — Use any Vue library in your videos
-- **No new concepts** — If you can build a Vue component, you can make a video
+- **No new rendering model** — If you can build a Vue component, you can make a video

 ## When to Use Pellicule